 Elisabeth S. Gray is a litigator whose practice focuses on unfair competition, including disclosure of trade secrets and enforcing non-competition and non-solicitation agreements.
 She has also maintained a high familiarity with eDiscovery and related technology in order to provide defensible eDiscovery solutions for clients, as well as using eDiscovery to the client’s advantage in seeking and obtaining eDiscovery from opposing parties.
 She has successfully obtained numerous court orders requiring the forensic examination of computers, smart phones, and other electronic devices.
+Ms. Gray is Adjunct Faculty and teaches an e-Discovery class in the College of Legal Studies at Sullivan University.

 Honors & Awards